Alluxio/alluxio/docs/en/deploy/Running-Alluxio-Using-Vagrant.md

 You can login to [AWS web console](https://console.aws.amazon.com/console), then go to your S3 console, and find some files written into your S3 bucket by the above tests.

-From a node in the cluster, you can ssh to other nodes in the cluster without password with:
+From a node in the cluster, you can SSH to other nodes in the cluster without password with:

 ```bash
 $ ssh AlluxioWorker1